-Mountain Project's determination of some of the classic, most popular, highest rated routes for North Fork:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for North Fork:

 Featured Route For North Fork

 Gray Matter 5.11c/d 7a 24 VIII 25 E4 6a UT

 : Moab Area

 Techy slopey pocket and dish balance climbing up the obvious gray streak on incredible stone.
 You'll love or hate this climb.
 Can set up a TR from High Gravity.
 And like High Gravity, you can climb passed the anchor to the rim on easy 5th class slab....[more]
 Browse More Classics in UT

 i know where this is. in my opinion, you would have been much better served if you just let places like this be established through word of mouth. maybe you will find my routes, maybe not, but i looked at these walls years ago and climbed a few trad lines here and there. i did not go writing a guide to it cause i felt that it is so beautiful that it deserves caution and respect. as they say, sew the wind, reap the whirl wind. i hope you respected the ethic here and developed ground up, but how would you know the ethic, cause i never told anyone i was there other than the folks i brought there. i had bear cubs rumbling in my wall hauler when i got to the top of the cliff and saw mountain lions hunting at the edge of the chain drag at sunset. the more people who go here, the less the locals (the animals) will come there. but hey, at least you put your name to it so we will all know who to blame. sorry to sound shitty about it but i just dont trust climbers as a user group, even less climbers who need to crow about their accomplishments in such a fragile place. it hurts.